jacobcook1995/EcosystemAssembly/Assembly/README.md

 The folder named parameters contains scripts that construct custom made Parameters Types.
 The constructor for the parameter type used in our proteome fraction model is found in protParameters.jl in the parameters folder.
 The file make_prot.jl provides functions to make various parameter sets for the proteome model.
-The constructor for the parameter type used in our full model is found in sullParameters.jl in the parameters folder.
+The constructor for the parameter type used in our full model is found in fullParameters.jl in the parameters folder.
 The file make_full.jl provides functions to make various parameter sets for the full model.\
 Have also created a folder called analysis where scripts that analyse the output can be kept.
 The file atpdata.jl reads in a data file and plots the data as a scatter plot, fits to this data are then found using a gradient descent method.